pitt-cic/phi-deidentification/README.md

 authorization and a lack of strict adherence to security best practices.

 **All work produced is open source.
 More information can be found in the GitHub repo.**

+---

+For questions, issues, or contributions, please visit our [GitHub repository](https://github.com/pitt-cic/pii-deidentification-project) or contact the development team.